Users Created Event

 return UserCreatedTopic

-}Step 3: Extend The Repository
+}Step 3: Extend the Repository

 Replace internal/users/repository.go.